DoctorMage/Roguelike-Adventures-and-Dungeons/README.md

 ## Features of the new update include:

-* A brand new FTB Questbook remade from scratch with massive attention to detail ranging from humorous quest names and titles to new informative descriptions.
-Progression should now be streamlined in a fashion where you should progress through the Questbook just by playing the game.
+* A some Chapters remade from scratch with massive attention to detail ranging from humorous quest names and titles to new informative descriptions.
+Progression should now be streamlined in a fashion where you should progress through the Chapter just by playing the game.
 * The Building Gadgets mod will be replaced or accompanied by the Capsules mod.
 * Items which eventually become useless, like Manuscripts, unlock items for the Titles mod, and more, will now have a use in the Questbook
 * The Shop is receiving a huge revamp.
 All tabs will be remade for more appropriate organization of items.
 Tons of items have been added